 I have fantastic side hustles lined up for this month.
 I continue to find new side hustles that let you work from anywhere.

-I am still working towards getting 200k page views and reaching 10k income before the year ends.
+I am still working toward getting 200K page views and reaching $10K income per month before the year ends.

 Big task but achievable!

 Update: All the below resources have helped me immensely to reach this point.
-I highly recommend them, and they can be quite helpful to all of you no matter at what stage of blogging you are.
+I highly recommend them, and they can be quite helpful to all of you — no matter what stage of blogging you are at.
 I am happy to answer any questions you may have about these resources.

-Making Sense of Affiliate Marketing – This is by far the best course I had ever taken, and it has helped me in many aspects of affiliate marketing.
+Making Sense of Affiliate Marketing – This is by far the best course I have ever taken, and it has helped me with many aspects of affiliate marketing.
 This course is a must for anyone who is serious about making money from a blog.

-Blog Traffic eBook – I love Lena’s eBook for the fact that she dives into the areas of getting traffic from less frequently used platforms like StumbleUpon and Google+.
+Traffic Transformation – I love Lena’s eBook for the fact that she dives into getting traffic from different social media channels.

-Strategies Worth Sharing – An eBook which I bought even before starting my blog, and it helped me to reach 700+ likes on Facebook.
+Strategies Worth Sharing – This is an eBook I bought even before starting my blog, and it helped me to reach 700+ likes on Facebook.
 With Facebook being the second biggest referral for traffic for many bloggers, you need to invest in this resource to grow your traffic.

-How did you go with your blog last month?
+How did you get on your blog last month?
 Please comment below.